 Port Solent Marina recommends that you call on VHF channel 80 or telephone 023 9221 0765 when you get to starboard hand pile number 78, to request use of the lock.
 This is just before Portchester Castle is abeam.

-Services available here include water and electricity on the pontoons, and the fuel berth selling petrol as well as diesel.
+Services available here include water and electricity (included in the berthing fee) on the pontoons, and the fuel berth selling petrol as well as diesel.
 The shower and toilet facilities ashore are highly rated also.
-Berthing fees (2013) are around £2.75 per metre per night in the season with a minimum charge of £22; short stays £1.15 per metre with a minimum charge of £10 but free if taking on fuel.
+Berthing fees (2016) are £3.10 per metre per night for an 8 to 12.5 metre boat in the season with a minimum charge of £24.80; short stays £1.38per metre with a minimum charge of £10 but free if taking on fuel.
 Berthing charges run mid-day to mid-day.

 For the boat there are lifting facilities up to 40 tonnes, together with local on-site Marine specialists (details in the directory).